developmentseed/federated-collection-discovery/README.md

-This will use the `CROSS_CATALOG_SEARCH_STAC_API_URLS` and `CROSS_CATALOG_SEARCH_CMR_URLS` environment variables defined in [docker-compose.yaml](./docker-compose.yaml) to search across the Earth Search STAC from E84, the eoapi.dev STAC, and NASA's CMR.
+This will use the `CROSS_CATALOG_SEARCH_STAC_API_URLS` and `CROSS_CATALOG_SEARCH_CMR_URLS` environment variables defined in [docker-compose.yaml](./docker-compose.yaml) to search across the Earth Search STAC (from E84), the eoapi.dev STAC, and NASA's CMR.

 Stop the services: